Pampanga: Economy

-The province is famous for its sophisticated culinary work: it is called the “food capital” of the Philippines.
 Kapampangans are well known for their culinary creations.
 Famous food products range from the mundane to the exotic.
 Roel's Meat Products, Pampanga's Best and Mekeni Food are among the better known meat brands of the country producing Kapampangan favorites such as pork and chicken tocinos, beef tapa, hotdogs, longganizas (Philippine-style cured sausages) and chorizos.

 Specialty foods such as the siopao, pandesal, tutong, lechon (roasted pig) and its sarsa (sauce) are popular specialty foods in the region.
 The more exotic betute tugak (stuffed frog), kamaru (mole crickets) cooked adobo, bulanglang (pork cooked in guava juice), lechon kawali and bringhe (a green sticky rice dish like paella) are a mainstay in Kapampangan feasts.

 Native sweets and delicacies like pastillas, turonnes de casuy, buro, are the most sought after by Filipinos including a growing number of tourists who enjoy authentic Kapampangan cuisine.
-The famous cookie in Mexico, Pampanga, Panecillos de San Nicolas, which is known as the mother of all Philippine cookies, is made here, famously made by Lillian Borromeo.
+The famous cookie in Mexico, Pampanga, Panecillos de San Nicolas, which is known as the mother of all Philippine cookies, is made here, famously made by Lillian Borromeo at her restaurant, Kusinang Matua.
 The cookies are made with arrowroot, sugar, coconut milk and butter and are blessed in Catholic parishes every year on the feast of San Nicolas Tolentino.
-The cookies are believed to have a healing power and bestow good luck and are sometimes crumbled into rice fields before planting.
+The cookies are believed to have a healing power and bestow good luck and are sometimes crumbled then thrown into rice fields before planting.

 Tourism is a growing industry in the province of Pampanga.
 Clark Freeport Zone is home to Clark International Airport, designated as the Philippines' future premier gateway.
 Other developing industries include semiconductor manufacturing for electronics and computers mostly located within the freeport.